Spherical Tiling by 12 Congruent Pentagons: Introduction

-Now we come to the subject of this paper, the edge-to-edge monohedral tilings of the sphere by polygons (subject to degree $\ge 3$ vertex condition).
+Now we come to the subject of this paper, the edge-to-edge monohedral tilings of the sphere by polygons, subject to degree $\ge 3$ vertex condition.
 It is not hard to see that the tile can only be triangle, quadrilateral, or pentagon \cite[Proposition 4]{paper_quadr}.
 The first work in this direction is Sommerville's 1923 partial classification of edge-to-edge monohedral spherical tilings by triangles \cite{paper_orin}.
 Davies \cite{d} outlined a complete classification in 1967, and the complete proof was finally given by Ueno and Agaoka \cite{paper_tri} in 2002.
 See \cite{db} for the further study of monohedral non-edge-to-edge spherical tilings by triangles.
 As for quadrilateral spherical tilings, Ueno and Agaoka \cite{paper_quadr} showed that the classification can be very complicated.
 For works on the spherical tilings by special types of quadrilaterals, see \cite{ab,as}.

 As far as we know, there have been virtually no study of tilings of the sphere by congruent pentagons.
 However, we are of the opinion that the spherical pentagon tilings should be easier to study than the quadrilateral ones, because among triangle, quadrilateral and pentagon, pentagon is the ``other extreme''.
-We feel that the spherical pentagon should be compared to the planar hexagon, and the spherical quadrilateral should be compared the planar pentagon.
-To test our conviction, we started by classifying the minimal case of the edge-to-edge monohedral tiling of the sphere by pentagons.
-The fruit of this investigation is the main result of this paper.
+We feel that the spherical pentagon should be compared to the planar hexagon, and the spherical quadrilateral should be compared to the planar pentagon.
+To test our conviction, we classify the minimal case of the edge-to-edge monohedral tiling of the sphere by pentagons.

 {\bf Main Theorem} {\em Any edge-to-edge spherical tiling by $12$ congruent pentagons must belong to one of the five classes in Figure \ref{completeclassify}, subject to the condition that the sum of angles at any vertex is $2\pi$.}